skellis46/slipbox/two women dancing.md

 But Ellis leaves out something crucial.
 He leaves out the part that screendance scholar Erin Brannigan calls pro-filmic events.
 These "occur in real time at the moment of filming"[@brannigan-2009-microchoreographies p.121] and are distinct from filmic elements inherent to the final screen version.
 T

-The extent to which these two young people are engaged in something pro-filmic is also doubtful.
+But what if anything is pro-filmic about these two people I saw dancing for their smartphone that afternoon?
 In theory, yes.
 But in practice, no. In practice I think they are more deeply involved in simply being friends.
 The 'filmic' aspect of their behaviour is not something I am privy to, and it is an open question as to how present it is for them.

 It's am ambivalent and paradoxical process.